History of molecular biology: Complementary nucleotides

 In their modeling, Watson and Crick restricted themselves to what they saw as chemically and biologically reasonable.
 Still, the breadth of possibilities was very wide.
 A breakthrough occurred in 1952, when Erwin Chargaff visited Cambridge and inspired Crick with a description of experiments Chargaff had published in 1947.
 Chargaff had observed that the proportions of the four nucleotides vary between one DNA sample and the next, but that for particular pairs of nucleotides—adenine and thymine, guanine and cytosine—the two nucleotides are always present in equal proportions.

 Crick and Watson DNA model built in 1953, was reconstructed largely from its original pieces in 1973 and donated to the National Science Museum in London.

-Using X-ray diffraction, as well as other data from Rosalind Franklin and her information that the bases were paired, James Watson and Francis Crick arrived at the first accurate model of DNA's molecular structure in 1953, which was accepted through inspection by Rosalind Franklin.
+Using X-ray diffraction, as well as other data from Rosalind Franklin and her information that the bases were paired, James Watson and Francis Crick arrived at the first accurate model of DNA's molecular structure in 1953, which was accepted through inspection by Rosalind Franklin.They used Erwin Chargaff's rules that in a species, the percent of adenine equaled the percent of thymine and the percent of guanine equaled the percent of cytosine.
+They wrote: "It has not escaped our notice that the specific pairing we have postulated immediately suggests a possible copying mechanism for the genetic material."

 The discovery was announced on February 28, 1953; the first Watson/Crick paper appeared in Nature on April 25, 1953.
 Sir Lawrence Bragg, the director of the Cavendish Laboratory, where Watson and Crick worked, gave a talk at Guy's Hospital Medical School in London on Thursday, May 14, 1953, which resulted in an article by Ritchie Calder in the News Chronicle of London, on Friday, May 15, 1953, entitled "Why You Are You.
 Nearer Secret of Life."
 The news reached readers of The New York Times the next day; Victor K. McElheny, in researching his biography, "Watson and DNA: Making a Scientific Revolution", found a clipping of a six-paragraph New York Times article written from London and dated May 16, 1953, with the headline "Form of 'Life Unit' in Cell Is Scanned."
 The article ran in an early edition and was then pulled to make space for news deemed more important.
 (The New York Times subsequently ran a longer article on June 12, 1953).
 The Cambridge University undergraduate newspaper also ran its own short article on the discovery on Saturday, May 30, 1953.
 Bragg's original announcement at a Solvay Conference on proteins in Belgium on April 8, 1953, went unreported by the press.
 In 1962 Watson, Crick, and Maurice Wilkins jointly received the Nobel Prize in Physiology or Medicine for their determination of the structure of DNA.